 Working to order

 If you do not work with an employment contract, you are either self-employed or working freelance.
 Only as a self-employed person, you can claim certain tax benefits.
-Most artists start working freelance and apply later for registration as a self-employed person at the Tax Administration.

 Criteria for self-employment

 The Tax Administration will investigate whether you fulfil certain requirements before classifying you as being self-employed.
-Being self-employed offers a number of tax benefits, such as the right to claim self-employment tax allowance, investment allowance and pension provision allowance.

 1. Intention: to make profit

 You intend to make a profit by earning money from practising your profession, not from being employed but to work on your own account, if applicable under the Performance Artist's Tax Regime (artiestenregeling).
 You might not make much profit when you start, but if it takes too long to make a profit, the Tax Administration might not treat you as an entrepreneur.

 2. You have at least three clients